-The first factor you should consider when selecting appropriate cleanroom apparel is its class.
-In high-level controlled environments, personnel needs to be fully covered to minimize the chances of body contamination.
-For example, employees working in ISO class 5 controlled environments need to put on their coveralls, hoods, boots, gloves, masks, and goggles.
+The first factor you should consider when selecting appropriate cleanroom consumables is their class.
+In high-level controlled environments, personnel need to be fully covered to minimize the chances of body contamination.
+For example, employees working in ISO class 5 controlled environments need to put on full-body coveralls, hoods, boots, gloves, masks, and goggles.
 On the other hand, those working in ISO class 8 environments only need to cover their hair, faces, normal attire, and shoes.

-- SMS – these apparels are also made of polypropylene, but they have three layers rather than one.
-Such apparel is made by sandwiching a layer of melt-blown PP between two of spunbound PP. This results in extremely durable, breathable, liquid-resistant, and low-linting
+- SMS fabric – this apparel is made of polypropylene (PP), but it has three layers rather than one.
+Such apparel is made by sandwiching a layer of melt-blown PP between two layers of spunbound PP. This results in extremely durable, breathable, liquid-resistant, and low-linting cleanroom PPE.

-- Microporous – microporous controlled environment apparels are made using PP laminated with a polyethylene layer.
-These apparels will provide you with the highest durability.
+- Microporous fabric – microporous controlled environment apparel is made using PP that is laminated with a layer of polyethylene.
+This apparel will provide you with the highest durability.
 They are perfect for high-level controlled environments

 Cleanroom garment construction

 The sole purpose of controlled environment apparel is to contain the wearer’s contamination.
 Therefore, they should not be a source of contamination.
 Rather, they should be constructed in a way that ensures that this goal is achieved.

 The apparel should have no fabric edges.
 All seams need to be lapped or bound.
 Apart from containing the contaminants from the edges, such seams prevent free air passage (and thus contamination) from the apparel’s inside into the controlled environment.